Police, protesters face off in Elizabeth City after curfew. At least 6 arrested.

 At one point, Gatewood asked police, “Where were you when they were tearing down the U.S. Capitol?”

-Protesters have peacefully protested in Elizabeth City since last week.
+Protesters have peacefully protested in Elizabeth City each night since last week.
 Tuesday was the first night Elizabeth City had an 8 p.m. to 6 a.m. curfew in place.

 Nearly 200 people had protested through the streets of town earlier in the evening, chanting “No charges, no peace!” and “Release the tape!
 The real tape!
 The whole tape!”

-The Rev. William Barber II and other ministers held a meeting and news conference in Elizabeth City on Tuesday afternoon.
-They called on North Carolina Attorney General Josh Stein to take over the case, calling local authorities “inept, incompetent and incapable.”
+The Rev. William Barber II and other faith leaders held a meeting and news conference in Elizabeth City on Tuesday afternoon.
+They called on North Carolina Attorney General Josh Stein to take over the case, saying that local authorities were “inept, incompetent and incapable.”

 North Carolina Gov. Roy Cooper called Tuesday for a special prosecutor to investigate Brown’s death.
 And the FBI has launched a civil rights investigation into the shooting.